Using SQL Statements with Databricks

 image1.png

-With this SQL query, we are joining our features using the ‘AddressId’ field in both tables.
-A WHERE clause is also used to narrow down our results to just the features where the PostalCode begins with ‘V6J’.
-By performing the join using the Databricks environment, we are able to leverage the speed of the database alongside the integration capabilities of FME.
+With this SQL query, we join our features using the ‘AddressId’ field in both tables.
+A WHERE clause also narrows down our results to just the features where the PostalCode begins with ‘V6J’.
+By performing the join using the Databricks environment, we can leverage the database's speed alongside FME's integration capabilities.

 Additional Resources